Medication Management

 Introduction to Online Medication Support Groups

-These sessions are open to anyone interested in learning more about Parkinson’s disease!
+These sessions are open to anyone interested in learning more about Parkinsonβs disease!
 There will be a total of three sessions.
 Each session will be one hour long and involve an education session followed by a Q&A period where you will have the opportunity to ask medication-related questions.
+Alternatively, You can also access easy-to-follow online modules created to help people living with Parkinsonβs and their care partners better understand symptoms and treatment. *Please see the βOnline Learning Moduleβ links for each webinar topic.

 Videos